Aggrathon/rslc/README.md

 ## Implementation

-The algorithm is implemented in Rust, but unfortunately it is, due to the sequential nature of the algorithm, single-threaded.
+The algorithm is implemented in Rust, but unfortunately it is, due to the sequential nature of the algorithm, mostly single-threaded.
 There are also API bindings for [Python](python/) and [R](R/) in respective subdirectories.